To find out which is the best backlink checker, I devised a real test.

 I’ll be the first to admit…

-My methodology for this test is far from perfect.
+My methodology for this backlink test and analysis is far from perfect.
 So I wanted to highlight some of the potential flaws.

 Flaw #1: Wins vs Absolute Numbers